krrishmittal/Markdown-commands/readme.md

     **_Krrish_**

-7. For providing links use "[name]"(link)" and if we have to provide hovering text then in the link section add "name" there
+7. For providing links use "[name]"(link)" and if we have to provide hovering text then in the link section add "name" there "[name]"(link"google")"

     [Google](https://www.google.com/)
     [Google](https://www.google.com/ "Google")